-- Concomitant use of BIOPREXUM Plus 5mg/1.25mg with aliskiren-containing products in patients with diabetes mellitus or renal impairment (GFR < 60 ml/min/1.73 m2) (see "Interaction with other
+- Concomitant use of BIOPREXUM Plus 5mg/1.25mg with aliskiren-containing products in patients with diabetes mellitus or renal impairment (GFR < 60 ml/min/1.73 m) (see "Interaction with other

-- medicinal products and other forms of interaction" and "Pharmacodynamic properties"). - Concomitant use with sacubitril/valsartan therapy.
+- Concomitant use with sacubitril/valsartan therapy.
 BIOPREXUM Plus 5mg/1.25mg must not be initiated earlier than 36 hours after the last dose of sacubitril/valsartan (see sections "Special warnings and precautions for use" and "Interaction with other medicinal products and other forms of interaction").

-- Extracorporeal treatments leading to contact of blood with negatively charged surfaces (see section "Interaction with other medicinal products and other forms of interaction"). - Significant bilateral renal artery stenosis or stenosis of the artery to a single functioning kidney (see section "Special warnings and precautions for use").
+- Extracorporeal treatments leading to contact of blood with negatively charged surfaces (see section "Interaction with other medicinal products and other forms of interaction").

+- Significant bilateral renal artery stenosis or stenosis of the artery to a single functioning kidney (see section "Special warnings and precautions for use").